 How to Keep Guacamole Affordable

 Let’s be honest though.
 The best part about Taco Thursday is the guacamole, of course!
-Tacos just aren’t complete without guac!
+Tacos just don’t complete without guac!

 Unfortunately, in Michigan, finding good avocados at the stores can be tricky at times.
 Often, they are way too green and won’t ripen in time (I’ve tried a few ripening techniques with so-so success rates).
 Sometimes they are too ripe and mushy.
 And they are usually too expensive, going at around $2 per avocado, which is not in our grocery budget.